Citizenship agency charts new course with fiscal challenges - NewsBreak

 More than four months after the Senate approved Jaddou's nomination in a 47-34 vote along party lines, the director is evaluating Trump-era changes, including expansion of the anti-fraud unit and a push to strip citizenship from people who achieved it through lying or fraud.

-Jaddou has not reversed a 2018 change in the agency's mission statement that drew heated praise and criticism.
-Trump appointee Francis Cissna cut reference to the U.S. as a "nation of immigrants."
+Jaddou has not reversed a 2018 change in the agency's mission statement the drew heated praise and criticism.
+Trump appointee Francis Cissna cut reference to the U.S. as a “nation of immigrants.”

 "It is something we are working on,” Jaddou said.